-PDT Cocktails is the authoritative archive of the famed New York City bar, replete with both house creations and numerous fine-tuned classics that have graced PDT’s menu since the bar’s opening in 2007.
-Beyond that, it is the most comprehensive digital reference for contemporary cocktails available today with such features as: - 400 meticulously tested cocktail recipes - 69 recipes for PDT’s house-made ingredients - Ingredient profiles that include photos and concise reference material - Photographs of every cocktail and every ingredient—over 1000 in total, each taken at PDT PDT Cocktails can be used independently or as a companion to The PDT Cocktail Book, which the app augments with new PDT creations, newly relevant historic recipes, and revisions to existing recipes based on available products and continued testing by PDT’s expert mixologists.
+PDT Cocktails is the authoritative archive of the famed New York City bar, replete with both house creations and numerous fine-tuned classics that have graced PDT’s menu since the bar’s opening in 2007. - 400 meticulously tested cocktail recipes - 69 recipes for PDT’s house-made ingredients - Ingredient profiles that include photos and concise reference material - Photographs of every cocktail and every ingredient—over 1000 in total, each taken at PDT PDT Cocktails can be used independently or as a companion to The PDT Cocktail Book, which the app augments with new PDT creations, newly relevant historic recipes, and revisions to existing recipes based on available products and continued testing by PDT’s expert mixologists.
 PDT Cocktails allows bartenders of all skill-levels to: - Search recipes by base spirit, cocktail-type, creator, and date of creation - Display measurements in ounces, centiliters, milliliters, or gills - Check off the ingredients you’ve got and this app will show you which drinks you can make - Filter the recipes on multiple criteria with just a few taps - Flag recipes and tag favorites; create custom lists of recipes - Annotate recipes with comments and cumulative likes and dislikes and build up a chronological history of your explorations - Ingredient definitions included - Sync your ingredient inventory, favorites and flagged, custom lists and journal entries across our entire suite of apps and over as many iOS devices as you like, using our free sync service - Universal app, works nearly identically on both platforms

 I have purchase most of these apps at this point.
 Rating this one, but they are all good.
 I’ve discovered a bunch of new cocktails I really like.
 The ingredient inventory feature is what makes these apps so useful.
 It syncs across all the apps making it even better.
 I use the “Increase Your Options” list at the liquor store all the time.
 One suggestion, it would be great if the “Increase Your Options” list synced across all the apps you own.
 I find myself toggling between apps when I’m shopping to figure out everything I need.
 Favorites and Flags sync, this should too.
 I think I also found a bug on created lists.
 I have a list I created called “Want to Try”.
 I add recipes to it across all the apps to collect things to try next.
 I’ve noticed that when I remove something from the list after I’ve tried it the drink ends up coming back.
 I’m guessing it’s resyncing from the other apps, but that’s just a guess.
 This doesn’t happen with Favorites or Flagged list items.
 Overall, I recommend these apps to anyone looking to up their cocktail game.
 I’ve recommended them to all of my friends.